Frequently Asked Questions

 In Montessori children choose what activities they want to use and put them away afterwards ready for the next child to use.
 Unlike in mainstream there isn't a big tidy up for adults to do, children are expected to take responsibility for their own environment.

 All 3-5 year olds receive 20 hours ECE.
 The minimum enrolment is four days, unless children are young or very new.

-Our fees are $90 a week, we encourage families to attend as many days as possible.
+Our fees are $90 for 4 full days a week and $100 for 5, we encourage families to attend as many days as possible.